Trello vs. Monday.com: A feature-by-feature comparison

 Time tracking is not in-house to Trello.
 But that doesn’t mean you cannot track time spent on tasks in Trello.
 Because Trello allows you to integrate this feature into the platform with time-tracking integration like Everhour.

 In contrast, Monday.com offers built-in time tracking.
 But here’s the twist.
-You can access them only after switching to higher pricing plans, be it Pro ($19/user/month) or Enterprise.
+You can access them only after switching to higher pricing plans, Pro ($19/user/month) or Enterprise.

-Read more: Dive into the list of 9 best time-tracking tools to boost your team’s productivity for successful results
+Read more: Dive into the list of the best time-tracking tools to boost your team’s productivity for successful results

 11. Customer support

 Trello’s customer support varies across all its pricing plans.
-Where on the free plan you receive community support only, the Standard plan users get 9/5 support during local business hours.
-For the premium and enterprise customers, 24/5 and 24/7 support is available respectively.
+On the free plan, you receive community support only, while on the standard plan, users get 9/5 support during local business hours.
+For premium and enterprise customers, 24/5 and 24/7 support is available.
 Trello also offers webinars, knowledge base guides, and community forums for seamless product adaptation.

 Monday.com does no partiality in providing customer support apart from its free plan.
 You get 24/7 customer support, no matter whichever pricing plan you are subscribed to.
-Users also get access to a self-serve knowledge base, community forums, daily webinars, and video tutorials.
+Users can also access a self-serve knowledge base, community forums, daily webinars, and video tutorials.

 Trello vs monday.com pricing